Are you an adviser? Go to Unbiased Pro

 If you’re confident that you’re in a good position to invest, there are a few ways to get started:

-• Stocks and shares ISA – banks offer these ISAs, which let you invest in a portfolio and enjoy the earnings tax-free.
-Be wary that the current ISA limit is £20,000 a year, so if you’re already maxing this out, you’ll need to invest elsewhere.
+• Stocks and shares ISA: Many banks and investment platforms offer these individual savings accounts (ISAs), which let you invest in a portfolio and enjoy earnings tax-free.
+The current ISA limit is £20,000 a year, so if you’re maxing this out, you’ll need to invest elsewhere.

-• Funds – A fund pools together money from lots of investors and then invests in multiple things.
-It will be looked after by a specialist fund manager, which takes away the stress of choosing the investment and the right time to buy and sell.
+• Funds: A fund pools together money from lots of investors and invests in many things.
+The fund is looked after by a specialist fund manager, which takes away the stress of choosing investments and the right time to buy and sell.
 You can buy units in a fund through an online platform but remember to factor in the platform’s fees.

-Before you invest – whether it’s buying a student house or taking out a stocks and shares ISA – it’s important to speak to a financial adviser.
-They can help you decide if investing is the right route for your goals and point you in the direction of the fitting investments based on your circumstances.
-And with Unbiased, finding the right adviser has never been easier.
+Before you invest – whether it’s buying a student house or taking out a stocks and shares ISA – it’s important to speak to a financial adviser first.

 Get financial advice